SeaseLtd/rated-ranking-evaluator/rre-persistence-plugin/rre-persistence-plugin-elasticsearch/README.md

 `metricValues` mapping should be used instead.
 This only contains the output for each metric.
 Values can be referenced using `metricValues.p`, `metricValues.r`, and so on.

+The `results` field is present to allow checking of the result data returned by the searches.
+If using the default configuration, the field mapping is set to `enabled: false`, meaning that all content is stored but not indexed, and therefore is not searchable.